 I was lucky enough to meet an interesting presenter when I spoke at Media Hungary 2016.
 He introduced himself as “Mr. Magazine™.”
 Dr. Samir Husni, the Director of the Magazine Innovation Center at the University of Mississippi, having a collection of more than 30,000 magazines in different languages.

 He has published the annual “Samir Husni’s Guide to New Magazines” for 28 years and now chronicles all the new magazines on his Launch Monitor blog.
 He is the maestro of magazines.
 His presentation was entertaining.
 He just knew that he wanted to do something related to print and magazine when he purchased his first magazine, a Superman comic book.
 He loved the feel and smell of print (I do too).
 That love led him to the School of Journalism and to accrue a vast collection.
-We ended up spending the first day of conference together.
-I love how he categories magazines, he uses love relationships as categories.
+We ended up spending the first day of the conference together.

 - One-Night Stand

 Magazines that are published based on a milestone, key event or a person.
 Life Magazine usually does a great job of publishing one-night stands.
 They have published special editions or tributes for “Princess Diana”, “John F. Kennedy”, “Ronald Reagan”, “Queen Elizabeth II’s Golden Jubilee” and “WWII 60th Anniversary.”
 These types of magazines need to be timely to entice readers into a one-night stand.